How is life after the French Foreign Legion? Or what happens when you finish your contract?

 So, in this article I’ll try to explain you the options you might have after 5, 8 or more years of service

-Those who don’t reenlist after the first 5 years don’t have too many options.
-Most of the Legionnaires who leave the French Foreign Legion start receiving the unemployment insurance.
+For those who choose not to reenlist after the first five years, options can seem limited.
+Many Legionnaires who leave the French Foreign Legion begin by receiving unemployment insurance.
 This is not very avantageous for former soldiers, because it’s based on the brut salary of the last 12 months.
 The most interesting is that the bonuses you got for your qualifications or family status don’t count.
 In my case it was a bit more than 1000 euros.
 Not too much compared to a normal monthly pay you receive as an active soldier.

 Your military experience won’t worth much on the market